Where are linearized gauge invariants encoded for plane waves in linearized gravity?: The Cartan--Karlhede algorithm for the plane-waves

 It is worth noting that in order to normalize $\Psi_4 = 1$ we must divide by a quantity that vanishes whenever $\Omega (t-z) = \frac{\pi}{2} + n \pi $.
 At these points one has that the Weyl tensor vanishes but that the covariant derivative of the Weyl tensor is non-vanishing.
 Thus, one may still fix the boost and spin parameters and fix the frame up to null rotations.
 In what follows we will only present the case for points where $\Psi_4 \neq 0$.

 Carrying on to the next iteration of the CK algorithm, the components of the covariant derivative of the Weyl tensor relative to the linearized frame are:

-The linear isotropy group at first order is still the subgroup of null rotations about $\ell$.
+Due to the anti-symmetry in the first pair of indices and the second pair of indices of the Weyl tensor, the linear isotropy group at first order is still the subgroup of null rotations about $\ell$.
 As we have recovered one functionally independent component, the CK algorithm must carry on to second order.
 At second order, the sole non-zero component in the linearized frame is:

-As the linear isotropy group is unchanged and there are no new functionally independent invariants, the CK algorithm concludes at second order.
-The sole Cartan invariants are the algebraically independent components of the first and second covariant derivative of the Weyl tensor.
+The linear isotropy group is unchanged due to the antisymmetry in the first and second pairs of indices in the Weyl tensor.
+Since the metric functions are dependent on $u = t-z$, all of the resulting invariants computed here are dependent on $u$ alone, and so the sole second order invariant is necessarily functionally dependent on the first order invariant.
+Furthermore, the components of all higher order covariant derivatives of the Weyl tensor will have the same property, so that these components will not yield new functionally independent invariants.

+The stopping condition for the CK algorithm has been achieved and the algorithm concludes at second order.
+The set of Cartan invariants consists of the algebraically independent components of the first and second covariant derivative of the Weyl tensor.
 From this analysis, the linearized plane wave solutions share the same problem as their analogues in the full field equations of general relativity \cite{coley2012vacuum}, namely that the polarization modes amount to a choice of spatial frame rotation, and do not arise as a Cartan invariant.